IdentityPython/idpy-oidc/doc/server/contents/conf.rst

         "uri_path": "static/jwks.json"
       },

-*read_only* means that on each restart the keys will created and overwritten with new ones.
+*read_only* means that on each restart the keys will be created and the old will be overwritten with the new ones.
-This can be useful during the first time the project have been executed, then to keep them as they are *read_only* would be configured to *True*.
+This can be useful during the first time the project have been executed, then to keep them as they are *read_only* should be changed to *True*.

 ---------------
 login_hint2acrs